-Presenter Dr. Lynch is a board certified emergency physician and medical toxicologist.
-He is the medical director of the Pittsburgh Poison Center and works clinically in two level one trauma center EDs and as a clinical toxicologist at five hospitals.
-He has led efforts to improve care for patients with substance use disorders both in the ED and in the hospital coupled with connection to ongoing treatment.
+Presenter Dr. Lynch is a board-certified emergency physician and medical toxicologist.
+He is the medical director of the Pittsburgh Poison Center and works clinically in two-level one trauma center EDs and as a clinical toxicologist at five hospitals.
+He has led efforts to improve care for patients with substance use disorders both in the ED and in the hospital coupled with a connection to ongoing treatment.

 Entitled “Addressing Opioid Addiction in Acute Care Settings,” this webinar addresses the variety of ways that emergency departments can prevent, treat, and reduce harms associated with opioid use and opioid use disorder.